 - Be a full-time student to participate in co-op.

-- Make satisfactory progress towards degree completion, including grade point average requirements, as defined by the university, the colleges, and the major program curricula.
+- Make satisfactory progress toward degree completion, including grade-point average requirements as defined by the university, the colleges, and the major program curricula.

-- Have a placement in an official co-op placement system with accurate start and end dates, and meet the minimum hour and day requirements.
+- Have accurate information about the co-op placement in the university's official co-op placement system, including specific start and end dates and meeting the minimum hour and day requirements.

 - Not participate in co-op in the final term unless it is specified in the curriculum requirements of the program in the catalog.

 - Resolve any previous disciplinary or academic probation issues, or have the cooperative education coordinator approve a plan to resolve these issues prior to applying for co-op jobs.

 - Have any self-developed co-op approved by the cooperative education coordinator before accepting the position.

 - Comply with any preemployment checks required by the employer, such as drug testing, credit checks, physical examinations, security clearance, and criminal record checks.

 - Participate in Title IX training, as required.